PhumudzoSly/ray/CONTRIBUTING.md

 # 🚀 Contributing to Ray Monorepo

-> **Building world-class software with uncompromising quality**
+> **Building world-class open-source software with uncompromising quality**

-Thank you for your interest in contributing!
+Thank you for your interest in contributing to Ray!
 We maintain the highest standards for code quality, developer experience, and UI consistency.
-This guide will help you contribute effectively to our Linear/Notion-inspired monorepo.
+This guide will help you contribute effectively to our Linear/Notion-inspired open-source monorepo.

 ## 📋 Table of Contents